joeappleton18/Simple-Vue-Webpack-and-SASS/README.md

 I created this project out of necessity when teaching a front end web development course.
 I needed the students to adopt a simple front end workflow when developing simple multi page HTML websites.

 ## Running the project
-- Clone this repository repository
+- Clone this repository repository `git clone https://github.com/joeappleton18/Simple-Vue-Webpack-and-SASS.git`
 - Using terminal in the root directory of the project run:
 - `npm install`  : install the dependencies
 - `npm run watch`: will run webpack continuously